theelbster/github-semantic-version/CONTRIBUTING.md

 1. Updated some dependencies to more current versions.
 2. Added support for overriding the inherited Github user in case CI uses a different name.
 3. Pushing to a branch is no longer hardcoded to master branch.

+## Quick tips for using with CI, such as jenkins.

+1. Assign the "CI" environment variable.
+It simply needs to exist.
+2. Assign your CI user to "GH_USER".
+If this is unassigned, the user will be inherited from the Github repo.
+3. Assign your personal access token to "GH_TOKEN".